Spatial-temporal

 agricultural and animal husbandry enterprises in 2011 and 2021 were collected

-and proofread through relevant websites, and the spatial distribution data set
+and proofread through relevant websites, and the spatial distribution dataset

 of agricultural and animal husbandry enterprises in Qinghai-Tibet was formed.